 Get Healthy Tips Sent to Your Phone!

-Potential Problems from Being in a Hot Tub While Pregnant
+What Are Potential Problems from Being in a Hot Tub While Pregnant?

-Here are some of the possible complications from soaking in a hot tub when you’re pregnant.
+Some of the possible complications from soaking in a hot tub when you’re pregnant include neural tube defects, dehydration, and fainting.

 Neural tube defects